h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 TFIDF and frequency-based models represent counts and significant word information, but they lack semantics of the words in general.
 One of the popular representations of text to overcome this is Word Embeddings.

-Word embeddings is a feature engineering technique for text where words or phrases from the vocabulary are mapped to vectors of real numbers.There are ways to create more advanced word vectorization models for extracting features from text data like word2vec[2]  model.
+Word embeddings is a feature engineering technique for text where words or phrases from the vocabulary are mapped to vectors of real numbers.
+There are ways to create more advanced word vectorization models for extracting features from text data like word2vec[2] model.
 Released in 2013 by Google, word2vec is a neural network-based implementation that learns distributed vector representations of words based on continuous Bag of Words and skip-gram–based architectures

 ![word-vectors](assets/word-vectors.jpg)